Board of Governors

 Geoffrey is an in-coming governor to the CFA Institute’s Board of Governors.
 He has served on the Education Advisory Committee (vice chair and chair of the Practice Analysis subcommittee) and Council of Examiners, as well as vice president and treasurer for CFA Society Malaysia.
 Geoffrey has a B.Commerce (High Honours) in Accounting and Finance from Carleton University, Canada.
 He is a CFA charterholder, holds a CFP certification, and has completed the MIT Fintech: Future Commerce program by the Massachusetts Institute of Technology.

-Member of CFA Society India
+Member of CFA Society Chicago

 Senior Adviser, Mubadala Development Company